maxsitt/insect-detect-docs/docs/deployment/detection.md

   [`csv_analysis.py`](https://github.com/maxsitt/insect-detect-ml/blob/main/csv_analysis.py){target=_blank} script.
 - `x_min`, `y_min`, `x_max`, `y_max` relative bounding box coordinates.
   These coordinates make it possible to calculate the relative bounding box size.
-If the absolute frame size (e.g. size of the flower platform in mm) is inserted into the [`csv_analysis.py`](https://github.com/maxsitt/insect-detect-ml/blob/main/csv_analysis.py){target=_blank}
+If the absolute frame dimensions (e.g. size of the flower platform in mm) are used as arguments for the [`csv_analysis.py`](https://github.com/maxsitt/insect-detect-ml/blob/main/csv_analysis.py){target=_blank}
   script, the absolute average bounding box size in mm is calculated for each detection.
 - `file_path` to the cropped detection, saved as .jpg.